johnwait/youtube-dl-wrapper_script/Readme.md

 #### License

-The file `youtube-dl_run.cmd` is provided through a MIT-style license:
+The file `youtube-dl_run.cmd` is provided through a MIT-style license and expected to be used or distributed along with its `LICENSE` file, whose content is the following:

 ```
+MIT License

 Copyright © 2019 Jonathan Richard-Brochu and contributors.

 Permission is hereby granted, free of charge, to any person obtaining a